GL Communications Inc.

 Monitoring Applications

-The following are the Monitoring Applications used to monitor the data transmission and reception:
+The following are the Monitoring Applications used to monitor the data reception:

 • Oscilloscope